Damascus Steel Rings

 Mysteriously, the process of creating Damascus Steel faded sometime around the 1700s and did not reappear on the public stage for over 200 years.
 Finally, in the 1970s, renowned swordsmith William F. Moran resurrected the centuries-old legend of Damascus steel with a modern method of manufacturing.

 No, you probably won’t be fighting off any invading sultans with this modern metal.
-But a Damascus steel ring is so versatile it can withstand the blue-collar wear and tear while standing out just enough from a white-collar crowd.
+But a Damascus steel wedding bands are so versatile it can withstand the blue-collar wear and tear while standing out just enough from a white-collar crowd.
 Each ring is like a fingerprint, with a unique wavelength pattern.

 Take a look at the Ivan.
 This stunning example of modern pattern-welding is as classic as it is unusual.
 Be careful: if you stare at it too hard, the pattern may hypnotize you.